Chart Color Schemes

 Sandy Bay features high concentrations of group households, with a higher-than-average median household size

-Family households account for 63.1% of all households, including 23.4% couples with children, 32.6% couples without children, and 5.9% single parent families.
-Non-family households comprise the remaining 36.9%, with lone person households at 28.1% and group households making up 8.8%.
-The median household size is 2.4 people, larger than the Greater Hobart average of 2.3.
+Family households constitute 63.1% of all households, including 23.4% couples with children, 32.6% couples without children, and 5.9% single parent families.
+Non-family households account for the remaining 36.9%, with lone person households at 28.1% and group households comprising 8.8%.
+The median household size is 2.4 people, which is larger than the Greater Hobart average of 2.3.

 Frequently Asked Questions - Households